JulienDuranleau/teaching-programming-with-python/02_basics.md

 List of commands (functions) : https://py.processing.org/reference/

 **To get started:**
 - [size](https://py.processing.org/reference/size.html) - Sets the size of the drawing area.
-Must be in the `setup` area
+Must be in `setup():`

 Colors
-- [background](https://py.processing.org/reference/background.html) - Clear the screen with a color
+- [background](https://py.processing.org/reference/background.html) - Clear the whole screen with a color
 - [fill](https://py.processing.org/reference/fill.html) - Defines the color to use inside the shapes drawn after to this line
 - [noFill](https://py.processing.org/reference/noFill.html) - Remove the color inside the shapes drawn after to this line
 - [noStroke](https://py.processing.org/reference/noStroke.html) - Remove the border around the shapes drawn after to this line